 Oregon Bureau of Labor and Industry (BOLI)

-All employers in Oregon are subject to state rules governing minors' working conditions, including meal periods, rest periods, adequate work, and weight lifting.
+All employers in Oregon are subject to state rules governing minors' working conditions, including meal periods, rest periods and working restrictions.

 If you're under age 18, there may be limits on the hours you work, the jobs you do, and the equipment you use.
 Learn about federal and state child labor laws.

 Young workers' health and safety (UC Berkeley)